-qnotes is the LGBT arts, entertainment and news publication based in Charlotte, N.C.
-With a strong and robust presence online at goqnotes.com, and a free print circulation distributed every other week, we are the largest and most trusted source of news, politics, opinion, entertainment, art, lifestyle, community events and more for LGBT North Carolinians and South Carolinians.
+qnotes is the LGBTQ arts, entertainment and news publication based in Charlotte, N.C.
+With a strong and robust presence online at goqnotes.com, and a free print circulation distributed every other week, we are the largest and most trusted source of news, politics, opinion, entertainment, art, lifestyle, community events and more for LGBTQ North Carolinians and South Carolinians.

 Our print edition is distributed in major cities and small-to-medium sized cities and towns in North Carolina including the greater Charlotte metro area, and in Raleigh, Greensboro, Winston-Salem, Durham, Chapel Hill and Carrboro.

 Our online edition serves all readers across the Carolinas and receives tens of thousands of hits each month.
 It offers daily news, arts and entertainment updates and upcoming events, along with news and other features from each of our print editions.

 The focus of qnotes is to serve the LGBTQ and straight ally communities of the Charlotte region, North Carolina and beyond, by featuring arts, entertainment, news and views content in print and online that directly enlightens, informs and engages the readers about LGBTQ life and social justice issues.